thinkbigdo/learn-react/basics/react-1/README.md

 ## Examples / Exercises

-- React in nodejs
+- React in nodejs: Run index.js
-- React in the browser
+- React in the browser: Run index.html

+Both of these files are contained in this folder.